‘Behaviour is the way we act and respond to people and to situations we find ourselves in’.

 - 100% attenders are rewarded along with the Golden Children.

-- In the final Presentation Assembly of the year a boy and girl are chosen from each year group to be the ‘Child of the year’.
-An award is given to these children and teachers write a brief presentation on them.
+- In the final Presentation Assembly of the year one child from each class is chosen to be the ‘Child of the Year’.
+An award is given to these children and teachers read a brief synopsis of their achievements.

-2.2 The school acknowledges the efforts and achievements of children, both in and out of school e.g. homework certificates and assembly times for showing all awards gained within and outside school.
+2.2 The school acknowledges the efforts and achievements of children, both in and out of school e.g. homework certificates and assembly times for showing any awards gained.

-2.3 The school employs a number of consequences to ensure a safe and positive learning environment appropriate to each individual situation – please refer to the stages of behaviour.
-Mile Cross Primary is committed to a restorative approach to resolve all levels of conflict – please see the Stages of Behaviour.
+2.3 The school employs a number of incentives and consequences to ensure a safe and positive learning environment appropriate to each individual situation.
+Mile Cross Primary is committed to a restorative approach to resolve all levels of conflict.

-2.4 The class teacher discusses the class code of conduct with each class.
-In addition to the school rules, each class also has its own classroom code, which is agreed by the children and displayed on the wall of the classroom.
-In this way, every child in the school knows the standard of behaviour that we expect in our school.
-If there are incidents of anti-social behaviour, the class teacher discusses these with the whole class during ‘circle time’.
+- In addition to the school rules, each class also has its own classroom code, which is agreed by the children and displayed on the wall of the classroom.
+In this way, every child in the school understands and complies with the standard of behaviour that we expect in our school.
 School rules are as follows:

 - Treat others as you would like them to treat you